Upperdog/clean-image-filenames/readme.md

 ## Changelog

 ### 1.1

 * Added plugin settings to media settings page with option to convert all file types or just image file types.
 * Added shortcut to plugin settings from the plugins list.

 ### 1.0

 * Initial release.

+## Upgrade Notice

+### 1.1

+This version adds plugin settings to the media settings page which lets you select between cleaning the filenames of all files or images only.
+The filter from version 1.0 is still available.